 Market Conventions

-SO2 allowance prices are usually quoted in $0.25 increments but increments of $0.01 are possible.
+SO2 allowance prices are usually quoted in $0.25 increments, however it is possible to have increments as small as $0.01.
 The spot year trades most frequently but trades for later years are not uncommon.
 Bid/offer spreads can be as narrow as $0.25 and as wide as several dollars.
 The standard lot volume is 2,500 tons for the underlying allowances with spot terms calling for immediate transfer into the buyer's ATS account.
 Upon verification of that transfer, payment is made within three business days to the seller.

-Options are usually European style with expiry generally occurring at 1pm EPT on the day of expiry.
+Options are usually European style with expiry generally occurring at 1pm Eastern Time on the day of expiry.
 Following notice of option exercise the seller will initiate the transfer of allowances into the buyer's account within 7 days with payment to the seller occurring within 3 business days of verification of delivery into the buyer's ATS account.
-The standard lot size for options has been 10,000 with pricing in increments of $0.01.
+The standard lot size for options is 10,000 tons with pricing in increments of $0.01.